 Staying connected with team members in remote locations has always been a challenge.
 With more remote team members than ever, many organizations are looking for new ways to increase communication.
-One of the most popular is the daily stand-up meetings, long used by Agile software development teams for quick check-ins.
+One of the most popular is the daily stand up meetings, long used by Agile software development teams for quick check-ins.
 When handled correctly, these informal gatherings are a valuable tool for managers of virtual teams.

-What is a Stand-Up?
+What is a Stand Up Meeting?

-The term ‘stand-up’ comes from the idea that no one has time to sit for a meeting, so the check-in is conducted while standing up.
+The term ‘stand up’ comes from the idea that no one has time to sit for a meeting, so the check-in is conducted while standing up.
 Ideally, it takes place early in the workday.
-Of course, team members sit for virtual stand-up meetings conducted online.
+Of course, team members sit for virtual stand up meetings conducted online.

-During the meeting, each team member takes a few minutes to report on three questions:
+During the meeting, each team member takes a few minutes to report on three questions

 - What do you plan to accomplish next?